arijsdijk/powerapps-svg-converter-extension/README.md

 2. Switch to the "Paste SVG" tab
 3. Paste your SVG code into the text area
 4. The preview and converted code will appear automatically
-5. Click "Copy to Clipboard" to copy the PowerApps-compatible code
+5. Click "Copy to Clipboard" to copy the PowerApps-compatible code, or click "Copy YAML" to copy in YAML format

 ### Using in PowerApps

 After copying the converted SVG code, you can use it in PowerApps by:

+**Option 1: Direct Copy**
 1. Add an Image control to your Canvas App
 2. Set the `Image` property to the copied code
 3. The SVG will render in your PowerApps application